-Renata Manning-Gbogbo currently serves as the director of the Grant Financing Department at NADB, which manages the infrastructure grant programs, including the Project Development Assistance Program (PDAP) and Border Environment Infrastructure Fund (BEIF), both funded by the U.S. Environmental Protection Agency (EPA), as well as the Community Assistance Program (CAP) funded with NADB resources.
+Renata Manning-Gbogbo currently serves as the director of the Grant Financing Department at NADBank, which manages the infrastructure grant programs, including the Project Development Assistance Program (PDAP) and Border Environment Infrastructure Fund (BEIF), both funded by the U.S. Environmental Protection Agency (EPA), as well as the Community Assistance Program (CAP) funded with NADBank resources.

 Renata has a Bachelor of Business Administration in International Business from New Mexico State University in Las Cruces, New Mexico.